 -Putting together free art and writing, noticing any patterns or connections between them.
 Relating to personal experiences.
 Creating a still image together in response, bringing this to life with music and movement.
 Creating sounds that reflect the feeling.

 If a particular theme is relevant to a group we may move from warming up with free art to more structured exercises which focus on an issue or feeling.
 Listening to a related story can inspire more art in response which takes participants deeper into the theme and their own relationship to it.
 This can lead to insights as well as further creative exploration.

 Our personal stories and experiences are often universal in their content, the feelings and issues which they touch upon are recognisable and relatable.
 If there is a particular relationship or issue in your life which you would like to work through this can be facilitated through drama and role play.
 Other members of the group can represent the key people involved and you can have to opportunity to explore dramatically current or past situations relevant.
 You might want to replay a scenario, then reflect on different bahavioural or communicative approaches, before trying these out dramatically.
 You might want to rewrite scenes from your past, or rehearse for future anticipated events or conversations.
 Your visions and dreams can also be brought to life experientially through sculpting images and dramatic enactments.

 Everything is an invitation.
-While you are encouraged to challenge yourself authenticity is also embraced, saying when you need to step back and observe or pause and take a moment is fully supported.
+While you are encouraged to challenge yourself, authenticity is prized, saying when you need to step back and observe or pause and take a moment is fully supported.